Industrial Hearing Screening in Nebraska: What Employers and Workers Should Know

 Patient Care Coordinator

-Hiya!
-I’m Maria, a Colorado-transplant who’s happily made the midwest my home.
-When I’m not behind the front desk chatting away with anyone who will listen, you can find me behind a camera, hanging with my husband and two sons (a German Shepherd and tuxedo cat), or cozying up with a book.
-My favorite part about my job is being part of a team who helps people feel cared for through hearing care experience, support and kindness.
+Maria is a Colorado transplant who has happily made the Midwest her home.
+When she's not behind the front desk chatting away with anyone who will listen, you can find her behind a camera, hanging with her husband and two sons (a German Shepherd and tuxedo cat), or cozying up with a book.
+Her favorite part about her job is being part of a team that helps people feel cared for through hearing care experience, support, and kindness.

 Madison Nelson